conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 Conan and Docker images.
-Your feedback lets us know how important these Docker images are not only for Conan Center to generate official packages for general distribution, but also for people who own their personal projects and use the images to validate and build their Conan recipes, as well as the companies they build packages through sources.
+Your feedback lets us know how important these Docker images are not only for Conan Center to generate official packages for general distribution, but also for people who own their personal projects and use the images to validate and build their Conan recipes, as well as the companies that build packages through sources.

 After long feedback and new formulations we understood that it was necessary to make changes to the initial concept.
 We realized that we could not modify the existing images for better